-If you’re planning a family vacation in California but aren’t sure where to go and what to do, we have a solution for you. #KidsNTrips is partnering with Visit California to chat about all things Kidfornia on Twitter this week.
+If you’re planning a family vacation in California but aren’t sure where to go and what to do, we have ideas for you.
 Spring break and summer vacation season are both right around the corner and our state has tons to offer families.

-To give you some ideas, here’s a list of my daughter’s favorite things to do in California.
-You just might win one of them for joining our chat.
+To give you some ideas, here’s a list of my daughter’s favorite things to do in California with kids.

 Universal Studios Hollywood

 Have a Harry Potter fan?
-Good, because Universal Studios Hollywood is a bucket list destinations for those who are into HP and movies in general.
+Good, because Universal Studios Hollywood is a bucket list destination for those who are into HP and movies in general.
 In addition to the Wizarding World of Harry Potter, not to be missed is the World-Famous Studio Tour which takes you through sets from movies old (Jaws) and new (Fast and Furious).
+And now there is Super Nintendo World, too.

 Disneyland Resort

-Stay and Play: The newly-renovated Disney’s Grand Californian (my top pick) or any Disney Resort Hotel provides guests with access to Extra Magic Hour privileges.
+Stay and Play: The newly-renovated Disney’s Grand Californian (my top pick) or any Disney Resort Hotel provides guests with Extra Magic Hour privileges.
 That extra hour in the park before it opens to the public dramatically enhances a visit (less line waiting).
 Read tips for buying Disneyland Resort tickets.
-It isn’t uncommon for families to spend an entire week enjoying all things Disney.
+It isn’t uncommon for families to spend an entire week enjoying the entire Disneyland Resort.

 Knott’s Berry Farm

 It’s effortless to pair a visit to Knott’s Berry Farm with a trip to Disneyland as they’re quite close to each other.
-Here, there are more roller coasters for older kids to enjoy but also Camp Snoopy for the younger ones.
+Here, there are more roller coasters for older kids and Camp Snoopy for the younger ones.
 The park has a fascinating history as it was once an actual berry farm (the boysenberry was created here) and chicken restaurant.
-The people waiting for their chicken dinners needed something to do so the Knott’s family created displays to entertain and then the entire operation grew over the years into a full-fledged theme park.
+The people waiting for their chicken dinners needed something to do, so the Knott family created displays to entertain, and then the entire operation grew over the years into a full-fledged theme park.

 Stay and Play: While there is a Knott’s Berry Farm Hotel, it’s only a 30-minute drive from Orange County’s beach cities and a 15-minute drive from Disneyland.
 Read how to buy Knott’s Berry Farm tickets.